Still beavering away today at building up a stockpile of local landscapes to display at…

 Still quite hot today but after Tuesday’s painting got a lot of praise on LinkedIn, I wanted to keep going, so today I’ve been sweating it out over a soft pastel painting of a scene in Queendown Warren.

 I put some tiny pencil marks round the edges of the paper to divide it up into 5×4 squares but didn’t add any grid lines.
 I just used the edges of pastels to mark out the major shapes.
 I don’t need any more help than that for natural landscapes with soft pastels.
-And then I worked from t( back to the front, putting down thin layers of whatever colours were singing out to me.
+And then I worked from the back to the front, putting down thin layers of whatever colours were singing out to me.
 I smoothed them out with paper stumps, fingers, colour shapers and, possibly for the first time, kitchen paper.
 And, let me tell you, kitchen paper works really well.

-Normally I stop adding colour when the tooth of the paper is full but today I was blue to stop when everything looked right.
+Normally I stop adding colour when the tooth of the paper is full but today I was ready to stop when everything looked right.
 That’s a good sign.
 I can’t say for certain but I think this was because I was adding thinner layers than usual rather than to me getting to the right place in fewer layers than normal.

 I had most trouble with the heather clumps.
 They didn’t harmonise with the rest of the grassy area.
 Eventually, though, I added more clumps, trying to point the viewer towards the vanishing point at the end of the path.
 And I added more browns and reds to the grass in the distance, suggesting more heather.
 I made the heather at the bottom taller, so that it disappeared off the bottom of the page.
-And I added lots of yellow dandelion spots in both the nether and the empty grass, connecting them by giving them something in common.
+And I added lots of yellow dandelion spots in both the heather and the empty grass, connecting them by giving them something in common.
 And that all seemed to work.
-And all these corrections were only possible because I’d no5 filled up t( tooth of the paper.
+And all these corrections were only possible because I’d not filled up the tooth of the paper.

 Leave a Reply